brymck/finansu/index.md

 An Example
 ----------

-Below is an example using [Quotes#GoogleHistory GoogleHistory].
+Below is an example using [GoogleHistory](Quotes#GoogleHistory).

   # *Select a range of cells*, for example cells `A1` through `F5`.
   # *Type your formula.* In this case you would type something like `=GoogleHistory("GOOG")`.
   # *Hold down `Ctrl+Shift` and hit `Enter`* _(note: without `Ctrl+Shift+Enter` it will just be a normal formula that for `GoogleHistory` just returns the most recent business day)_.
-  # This should return the most recent five business days of price data for [http://www.google.com/finance?q=GOOG GOOG], which includes date, open, high, low, close and volume.
+  # This should return the most recent five business days of price data for [GOOG](http://www.google.com/finance?q=GOOG), which includes date, open, high, low, close and volume.
 You can verify the numbers by looking at http://www.google.com/finance/historical?q=NASDAQ:GOOG.
 Also, the formula in your formula bar should look like `{=GoogleHistory("GOOG")}` (note the curly braces).

 http://finansu.googlecode.com/hg/img/array_formula.gif

 #summary FinAnSu's web import functionality for security quotes.

-Note: Before proceeding, please read the section on [ArrayFormulas array formulas] if you are unfamiliar with their usage.
+Note: Before proceeding, please read the section on [array formulas](ArrayFormulas) if you are unfamiliar with their usage.

 `Quote`
 -------